srnas/spqr/README.md

 Also, SPQR allows the definition of different glycosidic bond angle conformations: ANTI, HIGH-ANTI and SYN, and it is able to distinguish between sugar pucker conformations: C3' endo and C2' endo.

 ## Backmapping procedure
-Due to the anisotropic representation of the nucleobases, SPQR allows the reintroduction of atomistic details in the predicted structures through steered-Molecular Dynamics [2].
+Due to the anisotropic representation of the nucleobases, SPQR allows the reintroduction of atomistic details in the predicted structures through steered-Molecular Dynamics [3].

-SPQR has successfully been tested on several structures, including duplexes, hairpins and junctions [3]
+SPQR has successfully been tested on several structures, including duplexes, hairpins and junctions [2]

 # The code
 SPQR is implemented in a versatile and clear, bug free C code which is available to download for free.
 The simulations can run constant temperature Monte Carlo simulations, and use Simulated Annealing and Simulated Tempering algorithms for finding the minimum energy conformations.
 It also includes a set of analysis tools for making the whole process easier.

-We include here a small tutorial for the folding of a small tetraloop hairpin, and a brief user manual.
+We include here a small tutorial for the folding of a small tetraloop hairpin, and a user manual.